 The explosion of punk had left behind a thriving network of 'zines, labels and distributors and we felt that there was room for our noise-loving, pop-obsessed aesthetic.
 While there were loads of US indie labels releasing a steady stream of 7"s, there wasn't much pop going on.
 Notable exceptions included Bus Stop, K and Picture Book, and we hoped to join that group and help chisel out some space for melodies amongst the noise.

 Early releases from Velocity Girl and Black Tambourine struck a note, and we found like-minded popsters getting in touch from all over the world.
 As we expanded the label roster and our own horizons, the goal was always to bring you great songs and interesting sounds from a range of styles.
 We are justifiably proud of our influential series of releases that lasted throughout the 1990s and early 2000s, bringing you seminal records by legendary bands like Rocketship, The Ropers, Lorelei, The Aislers Set, Hood and Boyracer.

-More than twenty years we are still at it, ploughing our own furrow and bringing you unique, genre-defining (and genre-defying!) releases from bands like The Pains of Being Pure At Heart, Frankie Rose, Crystal Stilts, Veronica Falls, Weekend and many, many more.
+2014 is our twenty-fifth year we are still going strong, ploughing our own furrow and bringing you unique, genre-defining (and genre-defying!) releases from bands like Tony Molina, Literature, Withered Hand, Veronica Falls, Weekend, Allo Darlin', Girls Names and many, many more.
 As always, we operate entirely outside of the echo chamber of trends, fashion and phoney hipness.
 Slumberland bands are independent in the best way possible -- making music devoid of bullshit and true to their own voices, regardless of current popular taste.